cyc9805/cyc9805.github.io/_pages/about.md

 #   more_info: >
 #     <p>Seoul, South Korea</p>

+announcements:
+  enabled: true
+  scrollable: true
+  limit: 5

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 ---

-I'm a Master's candidate at the [NLP&AI Lab](https://nlp.korea.ac.kr/) at Korea University, advised by [Heuiseok Lim](https://scholar.google.com/citations?user=HMTkz7oAAAAJ).
-My research covers several areas, including representation learning, retrieval-augmented generation (RAG), uncertainty estimation, and automatic speech recognition (ASR).
-Working across different modalities has given me a broad perspective on solving complex problems.
-Over time, my various experiences have converged toward one key challenge—the trustworthiness of AI.
-Currently, my work focuses on developing trustworthy AI systems for large pretrained models.
+I recently earned my M.S. in Computer Science and Engineering at Korea University, where I was a member of the [NLP&AI Lab](https://nlp.korea.ac.kr/) advised by [Heuiseok Lim](https://scholar.google.com/citations?user=HMTkz7oAAAAJ).
+My research focuses on improving the reliability of AI models, with an emphasis on:

+- Improving model interpretability to better understand model behavior and guide modifications
+- Calibrating model confidence so that certainty aligns more closely with actual correctness

+I welcome opportunities for discussion and collaboration.
+Please feel free to contact me via email or LinkedIn!